Take a digital wallet payment

 In your test service, create a payment through the API or create a payment link through the GOV.UK Pay admin tool.

-Open Chrome on a desktop or Android device.
+Open Google Chrome on a desktop or Android device.

 Sign in to a Google account.